 Here is the number one thing you need to be concerned about when buying a house and it’s not the purchase price…

-For people buying a house, the prospect of the market being over-inflated, or the market is too high, or the purchase price of the house is too much those are all concerns however, there’s something bigger at stake as it relates to mortgage financing and what you should be most focused on.
+For people buying a house, the prospect of the market being over-inflated, the market being too high, or the purchase price of the house being too much those are all concerns however, there’s something bigger at stake as it relates to mortgage financing and what you should be most focused on.

 The payment is what drives your ability to do anything and sustain a household budget and as a result, the payment should be the number one most important thing you’re focused on when purchasing a home.
 Usually, a $100k of spending power typically translates to about $600 a month of payment and conversely $50k of spending power translates to about $300 a month of payment.